GigMate/our_repository/BETA_TESTER_GUIDE.md

 9. Both parties rate each other

 **What to look for:**
-- Is the process intuitive?
+- Is the process intuitive
-- Any confusing steps?
+- Any confusing steps
-- Does escrow feel secure?
+- Does escrow feel secure
-- Are notifications timely?
+- Are notifications timely

 ###  Ticketing System